bruceharrison1984/chronos-ami/README.md

 In order for logs and metrics to post to Cloudwatch, proper IAM permissions must be applied to the EC2 instance.
 This can easily be applied by attaching the `CloudWatchAgentServerPolicy` to a Role, and attaching that role as the EC2 instance profile.

 ## Db-Sync
 DB Sync is included and has a prebuilt unit file to run it as a service.
-You must create a PGPASS file in `${NODE_HOME}/config/pgpass-mainnet` in order to start the service.
+You must alter the PGPASS file  with the correct connection string in `${NODE_HOME}/config/pgpass-mainnet` before starting the service.
 By default, the service depends on `cardano-relay` to already be running, and is not intended to be ran on a block producer.

 Db-Sync will auto-provision the tables needed, but the underlying database must already exist before starting the service.
 If the database doesn't exist, then the service will fail to start.